 This informal trail splits toward the top of 3800, with one branch sidehilling to a small drainage to the west and another heading straight up to the point.
-It doesn’t matter which path you choose, and once you’re over 3800, the trails spread out and disappear anyway.
+It doesn’t matter which path you choose, and once you’re over 3800, the trails disperse and disappear anyway.
 Head up the gently rolling hillocks, tundra slopes, boulders, and snow patches toward Point 4755.

-There is usually a creek on the north side of this tundra ramp, and this may be your last opportunity to fill up on water.
+There is usually a creek on the north side of this tundra ramp, and this will be your last opportunity to fill up on water.
 By late summer or early fall, however, even this stream may have dried up.
 If it has, you may have to descend all the way to Mirror Lake from the col between 4755 and Cantata.
 This would be a long way to go for water though (about 700 vertical feet), so I’d recommend potentially bringing a few liters all the way up to the top of 4755 if you have doubts.
 You can always stash the extra water to grab when you return.

-The first impassable (without ropes, anyway) obstacle is encountered just a few dozen feet above the col. Move onto the southern face, following a light path that sidehills around a set of steep, rocky gullies.
+The first impassable obstacle is encountered just a few dozen feet above the col. Move onto the southern face, following a light path that sidehills around a set of steep, rocky gullies.
 You won’t go too far–angle up the first prominent climbable gully, continue sidehilling briefly, and then climb up the first scree field back onto the ridge.
 This first set of maneuvers is a good test for the rest of the climb.
 If you don’t feel comfortable here, don’t continue.
 As a mountain runner on his way down the peak said to us “it doesn’t get harder but it doesn’t really get easier.”

 If this is your first South Fork peak, this is an excellent opportunity to scope out the main nontechnical routes up Hurdygurdy, Eagle, and Calliope, all of which are visible from the summit.